-Whether you’re an Islander who has yet to make Cavendish your own vacation or staycation destination, or a visitor from another part of the world, I hope this Family’s Guide to Visiting Cavendish for families will help you have the best stay ever.
+Whether you’re an Islander who has yet to make Cavendish a staycation destination, or a visitor on vacation from another part of the world, I hope this Family’s Guide to Visiting Cavendish for families will help you have the best stay ever.

 Where to Stay in Cavendish, PEI